 On the right side of each pull down list for a reagent kit or a locus are two buttons, one labeled with a plus sign (+) and the other with a minus sign (-).
 These buttons are used to add an item (kit or locus) to or remove an item from the list.

-Upon completion of the lab settings, the user must press the button labeled “Done” and in order to save the settings in a configuration file to be used in any future analysis.
+Upon completion of the lab settings, the user must press the button labeled “Save” in order to save the settings in a configuration file to be used in any future analysis.
 As mentioned before, it is important that when OSIRIS is upgraded to a new version, the folder where it is installed must be the same as the previous version in order to retain these settings.

 Analysis

 When an analysis is performed, one or more folders containing .fsa files are analyzed and the results are written to a new folder for each .fsa folder.
 The output of the analysis consists of data containing alleles, artifacts, peak area, and smoothed electropherogram data.
 These data can be viewed in OSIRIS in the form of a table or spreadsheet with peak information and graphical plots of the smoothed and raw electropherogram data.
-The tabular data can be exported to a CODIS CMF 3.2 file and the graphical data can be exported to a Portable Network Graphics (PNG) file which can then be imported into various applications including most word processing, spreadsheet, and presentation graphics programs.
+The tabular data can be exported to a CODIS Common Message Format (CMF) 3.2 file and the graphical data can be exported to a Portable Network Graphics (PNG) file which can then be imported into various applications including most word processing, spreadsheet, and presentation graphics programs or displayed on a web site.

 To begin an analysis, open the “Analyze Data” dialog window by selecting “New Analysis…” from the “File” pull down menu as shown below: